About FiberGoal

 FiberGoal is a fiber nutrition database.
 Search any food and get its total fiber, soluble fiber, insoluble fiber, and fiber per calorie — in one place, clearly presented.

-We exclude Branded Foods (packaged products) because their fiber data is self-reported by manufacturers and inconsistent.
+Combined, these datasets cover 2,494 whole foods with fiber data.
+We exclude Branded Foods (packaged products) because their fiber values are self-reported by manufacturers and highly variable.

 Why fiber matters